sparcs-unipd/CLAB-datalogger-receiver/README.md

 This can be done by running `install_package.bat`

 On launch, it will connect to the serial port,
-( asking whuch one, if multiple are available), and send the `START_TRANSMISSION` token to the datalogger.
+(asking which one, if multiple are available), and send the `START_TRANSMISSION` token to the datalogger.

 It is possible to stop the data recording both by pressing `CTRL+C` or by closing the plot window.